layer6ai-labs/CNNEmbed/README.md

 Because the pre-processing takes a long time, we store the pre-processed files in a cache directory, which you will need to create and provide to the `--cache-dir` argument.
 You will also need to create a directory to store the Tensorflow models and provide to the `--checkpoint-dir` argument.
+By default, they are set to be `./cache` and `./latest_model`.

 Run the following command to reproduce the IMDB results:
 ```bash